yaccos/PETRI-seq-persistence/README.md

 ## `demultiplex`
 In this step the `posDemux` package demultiplexes the forward reads for each sample.
 If the sample has multiple lanes, the demultiplexer sequentially streams all the lane files in the same rule invokation.

+## `all`

+The rule `all` is only supposed to be run after the barcode threshold is set in the config file.
+This rules completes the pipeline.
+If the results from `determine_bc_cutoff` exists they will be used, otherwise all rules are carried out.

+## `bwa_index`
+Prepares the reference genome for alignment by indexing the genome.
+This rule in invoked once per reference genome and the index files are created in the same directory as the reference genome.

+## `bwa_align`